 A personnummer or personal number is a social security number, which groups all your personal information together.
 Getting this number is basically getting the key to open all doors in Sweden.
 If you don’t have one, it is honestly hard to get through many things in this country.
 You can’t even get a loyalty card from your usual grocery store.

 So, once arrived in Sweden, just head to Skatteverket, with your ID documents (you may want to check online which documents to take with you) and start the process.
 It is recommended to register within 7 days after you arrived.
 It usually takes between 2 and 10 weeks to get the number and you will receive it at your address once it is validated.

 Once you receive your personnummer, apply for a Swedish ID-card right away.
 This procedure also needs to be done at Skatteverket (the tax agency in Sweden).
 Of course, you can only apply once you have a personal number, and you will need to pay 400 SEK beforehand to get it.
 Don’t forget to bring the receipt when you apply for it.

 Open a bank account

 It is always useful to open a local bank account when living abroad for an extended period of time.
-There are different reasons behind it.
+There are different reasons for it.
 In fact, when working in another country, it is way easier to get your salary transferred locally.
 It is also better for tax reasons, as you can imagine.
 But it is also a great way to avoid paying bank fees or exchange rates between currencies.
 In order to open a bank account in Sweden, you need to have a personal number and a Swedish ID card.
-This is the easiest way, however exceptions exist and if you don’t have the documents, you should then ask the bank for further instructions.
+This is the easiest way, however, exceptions exist and if you don’t have the documents, you should then ask the bank for further instructions.